pinakjani/ARMBench_Object_Segmentation/README.md

-# ArmBench
+# Object Detection and Instance Segmentation using ARMBench
-Segmentation using ArmBench Dataset
+This repository includes the tutorial for object detection and instance segmentation on Amazon ARMBench dataset.